Correlation between the Hurst exponent and the maximal Lyapunov exponent: examining some low-dimensional conservative maps: Models

 \section{Models}

-Two common conservative 2D systems are considered: the Chirikov standard map \cite{Chirikov} and the 2D Froeschl\'e map \cite{Froeschle1971}.
-Both are symplectic, governed by a single nonlinear parameter, and they exhibit, besides strictly regular and chaotic, also sticky behaviour.
+Two common conservative 2D maps are considered: the Chirikov standard map \cite{Chirikov} and the 2D Froeschl\'e map \cite{Froeschle1971}.
+Both are symplectic, governed by a single nonlinear parameter, and they exhibit, besides strictly regular and chaotic, also sticky behavior.

+Lacking an entrenched name, to differentiate from its more popular 4-dimensional version, often termed simply the Froeschl\'e map, its 2-dimensional version is herein named the {\it 2D Froeschl\'e map} as it first appeared in Ref. \cite{Froeschle1971}.
+Note there are some naming ambiguities in the literature, e.g. in \cite{Howard} the Chirikov standard map is called a Froeschl\'e map.